lucaspoffo/renet/README.md

 ![MIT](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Apache](https://img.shields.io/badge/license-Apache-blue.svg)

 Renet is a network library for Server/Client games written in rust.
-Built on top of UDP, it is focused on fast-paced games such as FPS, and competitive games that need authentication.
+It is focused on fast-paced games such as FPS, and competitive games.
 Provides the following features:

 - Client/Server connection management